rowanhill/boneidle/Readme.md

 ------------
 Since boneidle is powered by cglib proxies, there are one or two restrictions:

-* The annotated class must have an accessible null constructor
+* The annotated class must not be static
 * The annotated class must not be final
 * Lazy-loaded data must always be retrieved through the annotated methods, even within the annotated class; accessing the fields directly won't trigger any lazy loading